martialsystems/amadeus-overlay/README.md

 ## Changelog

-- Maho overlay (2026-09-07): hoodie still as a full-res mesh.
-Chest click is mad + vein mark, no audio.
 - Standalone sg-overlay (2026-09-07): own MIT repo.
 Sleep add-on under `contrib/sleep-idle/` for original Amadeus.
 - Idle sleep and English voice (2026-09-07): 45 second nap.
 Click lines in English from `kurisu10s.wav`.
 - Desktop overlay (2026-09-07): character on the desktop instead of a chat page.